mecotrade/kidtracker/README.md

 G10, G100, D99, D100, D100S, and many others .
 Roughly speaking, it does the same as
 such applications as [SeTracker](https://setracker.org/), [FindMyKids](https://findmykids.org/),
 and so on.
-The main difference is that all personal data, like contacts, positions, communication history, and so on, becomes truly private, since it is stored at the machine controlled by user.
+The main difference is that all personal data, like contacts, positions, communication history, and so on, becomes truly private, since it is stored on hardware controlled by user.

 Another issue which was addressed is the security model of kids smartwatch communication and tracking applications.
 By default, any person could take control over the device provided the device identifier is known, with no further confirmation of being a device owner.
 The identifier, in its turn, can be easily obtained by sending a text message to the device if the device cellphone number is known.
-There is a password, of course, but all devices has the very same factory password and there is no annoying notifications asking to change it, therefore no one does that.
+There is a password, of course, but all devices have the very same factory password and there is no annoying notifications asking to change it, therefore no one does that.

 In this application the following security scenarios have been implemented:
-1. Device assignment is protected by two-factor authentication: both the device identifier, and a four-digit token sent to the device is required to assign a device to a user.
+1. Device assignment is protected by two-factor authentication: both the device identifier, and a four-digit token sent to the device are required to assign the device to a user.
 2. There is a set of "protected" operations, such as turn the device off, reset to factory settings, unassign the device, and settings the device password, which are protected by token sent in a text message to user cellphone.
-3. Users are not allowed to modify their cellphone number once it is entered on creation time to protect devices from unwilling commands even if user account is compromised.
+3. Users are not allowed to modify their cellphone number once it is set on creation time to protect devices from unwilling commands even if user account is compromised.
 4. Any user having access to a device can list all other user having access to this device.